 The Rollei 35S, the Panasonic LX3 and the Holy Grail

 If you look around this site you will see photos made using a variety of film and digital equipment.
 From 1976 onwards I used successive generations of Canon SLR, but I also shot some of my favourite photos on a Rollei 35S that was always tucked into a pocket 'just in case'.
-In the last 5 years I have moved almost entirely to digital, and in common with many photographers that has presented a problem : where was the digital compact to do the same job?
+From 2003 I moved almost entirely to digital, and in common with many photographers that has presented a problem : where was the digital compact to do the same job?

 The Rollei was a tiny 35mm film camera with an excellent retractable f2.8 40mm Sonnar lens that caused a stir when announced.
 Barely larger than a packet of fags it gave results that were indistinguishable from a big, heavy SLR with a decent prime lens.
 Its hair-shirt design with simple match needle exposure metering and scale focus-by-guesstimation were a small price to pay for its pocketability.
 Had I not carried it everywhere I'd have just memories of missed photos such as this: